ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ## 1st day

-We arrived at Arlanda Airport in the evening of September 6th.
-Then proceeded to our hotel to checked-in and went sightseeing right away.
+We arrived at Arlanda Airport on the evening of September 6th.
+Then we proceeded to our hotel to checked-in and went sightseeing right away.

 ### Sergels torg

 Sergels torg is the central part of the city.
-There is a cultural hall, some museums  and shops around here.
+There are some museums and shops around here.

 ![](/images/eurotrip-thumb/eurotrip-1.jpg)